-Running gaiters are different from traditional gaiters used for hiking and mountaineering.
-They are generally lighter and less bulky and cover only the top of the shoe and ankle.
+Running gaiters are lighter and less bulky than traditional gaiters for hiking and mountaineering.
+They only cover the top of the shoe and ankle.
 They tend to be water-resistant rather than waterproof, making them more breathable.
 If your trail running takes you off the trail or through mud, scree, brush, or lots of dust, gaiters could be a worthwhile addition to your gear bin.
-They’ll keep your feet cleaner and minimize the accumulation of dirt between your toes, which could ultimately reduce the chance of blisters developing.

 Best Running Gaiters